Can You Convert an Array of Strings into Integers in Java?

 }

-1. We first define an array of strings stringArray containing numerical values.
+- We first define an array of strings

-2. We create a new integer array intArray with the same length as the string array.
+intArraywith the same length as the string array. - We use a

-4. Inside the loop, we use Integer.parseInt() to convert each string element to an integer and store it in the corresponding position of the integer array.
+Integer.parseInt()to convert each string element to an integer and store it in the corresponding position of the integer array. - We use a

 If a string in the array does not represent a valid integer (e.g., "abc"), calling Integer.parseInt() will throw a NumberFormatException.
 It is important to handle this exception to prevent the program from crashing.